-Another tragic dog bite fatality happened on June 29, 2020 in Lafayette Indiana.
-In this instance the victim, a 26-day-old infant was likely killed because of the dog’s redirected aggression.
+Another tragic dog bite fatality happened in January 2020 in Lafayette, Indiana.
+In this instance the victim, a 26-day-old infant, was likely killed because of the dog’s redirected aggression.

-Circumstances are unclear about how the incident happened but according to an article in People magazine, this is what is known so far:
+Circumstances are unclear about how the incident happened but according to People magazine, the circumstances were as follows:

 - The mother the infant was home at the time of the fatal attack;